Have you ever thought of a Siamese cat with a black-colored coat? Yes, black Siamese cats exist, but there is an interesting fact about them.

-If the mother and father are not carriers of the Himalayan gene, the kitten will not have the color points and even the eye color may be different from blue.
+If the mother and father are not carriers of the Himalayan gene, the kitten will not have the color points, and even the eye color may differ from blue.

-If only one of the parents says that the mother and not the father or the father and not the mother carries the Himalayan gene, the kitten will not inherit the color points.
+If only one of the parents says that the mother, not the father or the father, and not the mother, carries the Himalayan gene, the kitten will not inherit the color points.
 In this case, the kitten can become a carrier of the gene and thus pass it on to its offspring.

 Ask a Vet if the Black Siamese Cats Exist

-Genetically, a Seal Point Siamese is a black cat, but the Himalayan gene they carry prevents the Siamese from being entirely black.
+Genetically, a Seal Point Siamese is a black cat, but their Himalayan gene prevents the Siamese from being entirely black.

 So if you want black Siamese cats, you should buy an oriental cat.
-Oriental and Siamese cats are essentially the same cats, but the difference is that Oriental cats don't have that Himalayan gene in them.
+Oriental and Siamese cats are essentially the same, but the difference is that Oriental cats don't have that Himalayan gene in them.

-Because Oriental cats don't have the Himalayan gene in them, you won't get them blue-eyed.
-The eye shape of Oriental and Siamese cats are the same, but instead of having blue eyes, Oriental cats have a shade of green.
+Because Oriental cats don't have the Himalayan gene, you won't get them blue-eyed.
+Instead, the eye shape of Oriental and Siamese cats are the same, but instead of having blue eyes, Oriental cats have a shade of green.

 So if you see a black-colored cat, you are probably looking at an oriental cat.
 The body characteristics of an Oriental cat are the same as those of a Siamese, but they do not carry the Himalayan gene.
-So the fact is that a cat with pure black fur cannot be a purebred Siamese but of all oriental breeds.
+So, a cat with pure black fur cannot be a purebred Siamese but of all oriental breeds.